Skip to content

 Section titled “Consider announcing only the start and the end”

-For many cases the calmest experience is to announce that the assistant is generating, stay quiet while the text streams, and then announce that the response is ready so the user can read it at their own pace.
+For many cases the calmest experience is to announce that the assistant is generating, stay silent while the text streams, and then announce that the response is ready so the user can read it at their own pace.
 James Scholes argues that you should design the screen reader experience deliberately rather than delegating it to a role like log, whose live behavior is inconsistent across screen readers.
 Decide what the user should hear, and build exactly that.

 Do not move focus as the text streams, and do not trap it inside the growing response.
 Leave focus where the user put it, announce that the response is ready, and offer a way to jump to it for users who want to read from the top.
 This connects to the focus requirements in WCAG Operable.